 In order to attract and retain the younger generations of employees in the workforce — the innovative employees your company needs — you have to understand what they want in terms of office design and culture.
 And then you have to create that combination.

 Today, over half of working millennials are managing teams and making important business decisions.
 They are the ones driving purpose-driven cultures and contributing creative ideas that take their companies above their competitors, so you probably want them on your payroll.

-If you want to provide an environment and culture that motivates your potential millennial employees, here’s what you need to think about when updating your office design.
+If you want to provide an environment and culture that motivates your potential millennial and Gen Z employees, here’s what you need to think about when updating your office design.

 This generation believes a collaborative office culture is the key to innovation.

 Younger employees want nothing to do with the beige-colored walls, uninspired meeting spaces, and fluorescent lighting.
 Break away from the traditional office layout and invest in a more collaborative floor plan.
 Get rid of creative barriers.

 While you're at it, update your office design with a variety of spaces, add creative artwork, increase the natural light, and upgrade the conference room scheduling software in meeting rooms.